 Prevention and control

 Prevention by Reducing Mosquito Bites

 Prevention of mosquito bites is another way of preventing disease.
-Adult mosquitoes like to bite inside as well as around homes, during the day and at night when the lights are on.
-To protect yourself, use insect repellent on your skin while indoors or out, mosquito traps, or mosquito nets.
-When used properly, repellents are safe for kids and adults alike.
-Keep in mind that even though some of them are classified as pesticides by the Environmental
+Adult mosquitoes bite inside and around homes day and night when the lights are on.
+To protect yourself, use insect repellent on your skin indoors or out, as well as mosquito traps or nets.
+Correctly and adequately, repellents are safe for kids and adults alike.
+Remember that even though some of them are classified as pesticides by the Environmental Protection Agency (EPA), repellents don’t kill mosquitoes.
+So

+Prevention and control